MTDahmer/Project2/README.md

-This app attempts to look at the current 2020 presidential candidates presence on twitter
+This app was a group project we to look at the current 2020 presidential candidates presence on twitter
 in terms of followers, retweets and 'liked' tweets (favorites).
 We also look at certain
 (pre-defined) terms to see how often the candidates are mentioning them in their tweets.